BitBangersCode/NodeBB-Wiki/Upgrading-NodeBB.md

 ### 3. Grab the latest and greatest code

-Navigate to your NodeBB: `$ cd /path/to/nodebb/instance`.
+Navigate to your NodeBB: `$ cd /path/to/nodebb`.

 If you are upgrading from a lower branch to a higher branch, switch branches as necessary. ***Make sure you are completely up-to-date on your current branch!***.

 For example, if upgrading from `v0.1.4` to `v0.2.0`:

-    $ git pull    # Grab the latest code from your current branch
+    $ git fetch    # Grab the latest code from your current branch
     $ git checkout v0.2.x

 If not upgrading between branches, skip the commands above.